NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1HepMCHeavyIon.md

 The number of spectator neutrons in the projectile.

-ie. those that thave not participated in any inelastic nucleon-nucleon collision. <a href="http://example.org/classes/classrivet_1_1a/">A</a> negative value indicatess that the information is not available.
+ie. those that thave not participated in any inelastic nucleon-nucleon collision.
+A negative value indicatess that the information is not available.

 ### function Nspec_targ_n